zakirullin/cognitive-load/README.md

 </details>

 ## Conclusion
-**If you are holding a lot of extraneous stuff in your head, think about future developers, yourself included.
-They would have to recreate this thought process.**

-> Be aware that, as an author, you may not experience a high cognitive load because you have developed a mental model of your extraneous stuff over time.
-Others, however, do not have this mental model and would have to create a high cognitive load in their heads.
-In other words, extraneous things that are familiar to you are translated into an unnecessary cognitive load for others.

 *The intricate and multifaceted nature of cognitive load within the realm of comprehension and problem-solving necessitates a diligent and strategic approach in order to navigate the complexities and optimize mental capacity allocation.* `🤯`

 Do you feel it?
 The above statement is difficult to understand.
 We have just created an unnecessary cognitive load in your head. **Do not do this to your colleagues.**